Regional Thematic Study: Management of the External Borders of the EU and its Impact on the Human Rights of Migrants

-The findings and recommendations emerging from these visits will be presented to the 23rd session of the Human Rights Council (June 2013) in the form of one thematic global mission report, with country specific attachments.
-The Special Rapporteur will highlight ongoing challenges in the development and implementation of policies, and will also identify best practices.
-In this study, he will also address the implications of EU policies and practices related to border control and management on countries of transit of migrants en route to EU countries.
-He will also provide a set of recommendations to assist Member States of the EU and other relevant States in overcoming such challenges individually, bilaterally and regionally and improve the human rights of migrants.
+The Special Rapporteur highlighted ongoing challenges in the development and implementation of policies, and also identified some good practices.
+In this study, he also addressed address the implications of EU policies and practices related to border control and management on countries of transit of migrants en route to EU countries.
+He provide a set of recommendations to individual EU agencies, as well as States visited to overcoming such challenges individually, bilaterally and regionally and improve the human rights of migrants.

 1. Concept Note

 2. Press release - mission to EU institutions in Brussels (7 - 9 May 2012)

 3. End of mission statement to Tunisia (3 - 8 June 2012)

 4. End of mission statement to Turkey (25 - 30 June 2012)

 5. End of mission statement to Italy (30 September - 8 October 2012)

 6. End of mission statement to Greece (25 November - 3 December 2012)